-- For grades 6, 7, students may only use four-function calculators with square root and percentage functions for all calculator sections. - For grade 8, students may only use scientific calculators for all calculator sections. - For high school mathematics assessments, students may only use graphing calculators (with functionality consistent with the TI-84 or a similar model) for all calculator sections.
+• For grades 6, 7, students may only use four-function calculators with square root and percentage functions for all calculator sections.

 For computer-based testing, the calculator will be available through the testing platform.
-In order to provide comparability across schools in the consortium, students must only use calculators that are allowable for their grade/course assessment.
+In order to provide comparability across schools, students must only use calculators that are allowable for their grade/course assessment.
 Allowing the use of a calculator that is designated for a lower or higher grade level assessment may unfairly disadvantage or advantage students and is, therefore, not allowed.
 Only students with a specific calculator accommodation may use calculators outside of their grade level.

 Schools may provide students with hand-held calculators during calculator sections of mathematics units.
 Schools should make this determination based on what is regularly used during instruction.
-If schools choose this option, districts will determine who is responsible for providing hand-held calculators (e.g., school, student).
+If schools choose this option, they will determine who is responsible for providing hand-held calculators (e.g., school, student).